ngoriyasjil/IthkuilGloss/resources/help.md

 (Sentence parsing is currently only partially functional)

 By default, the commands don't show default values.
-To show default values, use the prefix "??" (e.g. "??gloss") instead of "?".
+To show all values, use the prefix "??" (e.g. "??gloss") instead of "?".

-- **?root**, **?affix**: look up the definition of a root or affix by its consonantal value

 Precision:
   - __Regular precision__: all morphological components except affixes are abbreviated